uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 The main outcomes of this exercise should be for the class to understand that:

 - Short and simple passwords are easy to guess.
-- Making common substitutions don't make a password much harder to guess.
+- Common substitutions don't make a password much harder to guess.
 - Without any salting, a hacker can guess multiple passwords at once.
 - With salting, it takes much longer to guess passwords because each one needs to be checked individually.